-Established in 1981, the Center has subordinate specialized departments for aviation, environmental, maritime and metrological remote sensing, which are described as "affiliated" [依托] with relevant departments under other components of the state department, such as the National Satellite Ocean Application Service (under the Ministry of Natural Resources) and the National Satellite Meteorological Center [国家卫星气象中心], under the China Meteorological Administration.265 The Center, therefore, appears to act as a coordinating umbrella organization for these specialized centers.
+Established in 1981, the Center has subordinate specialized departments for aviation, environmental, maritime and metrological remote sensing, which are described as "affiliated" [依托] with relevant departments under other components of the State Council, such as the National Satellite Ocean Application Service (under the Ministry of Natural Resources) and the National Satellite Meteorological Center, under the China Meteorological Administration.260 The Center, therefore, appears to act as a coordinating umbrella organization for these specialized centers.

 It is based in Beijing's Haidian District but has subordinate offices all over China.
-It appears to have some responsibility for GNSS system testing, and in addition to satellite data, it also collects information from UAVs and other aerial platforms and ground-based sensors.266
+It appears to have some responsibility for GNSS system testing, and in addition to satellite data, it also collects information from UAVs and other aerial platforms, as well as ground-based sensors.261

-National Satellite Meteorological Center
+National Satellite Meteorological Center [国家卫星气象中心]

 China's weather satellite program has been a priority since the 1980s.
-The first "Fengyun" [\overline{A} , $\overline{\Delta}$; lit.
+The first "Fengyun" [$\[mathbb{R}\] \vec{\Xi}$; lit.
 "Wind and Clouds"] metrological satellite was launched in September 1988.
-China has launched 17 Fengyun satellites, and as of March 2020, nine active remain in orbit, with the most recent launched in June 2018.^{267,xvi} Two additional launches are planned for launch in 2021.268
+China has launched 17 Fengyun satellites, and as of March 2020, nine remain active and in orbit, with the most recent launched in June 2018.^{262, xviii} Two additional launches are planned for launch in 2021.263

-These satellites are administered by the National Satellite Meteorological Center [国家卫星气 象中心] under the China Meteorological Administration [国家气象局].
+These satellites are administered by the National Satellite Meteorological Center under the China Meteorological Administration [国家气象局].

-Established in 1971, the National Satellite Meteorological Center is headquartered in Beijing's Haidian District.269 The Center has weather satellite ground receiving stations [气象卫星地面接 收站] in Beijing, Guangzhou, Jiamusi, and Urumqi, and Kiruna, Sweden.270
+Established in 1971, the National Satellite Meteorological Center is headquartered in Beijing's Haidian District.264 The Center has weather satellite ground receiving stations [气象卫星地面接收站] in Beijing, Guangzhou, Jiamusi, and Urumqi, and Kiruna, Sweden.265

 The Center also played a role in the development of ground systems, in-orbit testing, and receiving for the Gaofen [高分; lit.
 "High Resolution"] satellites and receives data and is involved in the operations of the series, which are believed to serve reconnaissance purposes.
-By 2012 the metrological center had archived 600TB of data, making it the largest digital remote sensing data center in China.271
+By 2012, the metrological center had archived 600TB of data, making it the largest digital remote sensing data center in China.266

-The Fengyun program is also playing a role in China's outreach through the Belt and Road Initiative.
-Several Fengyun satellites have been repositioned and receiving stations set up to better provide coverage of areas along the Belt and Road.272 A Fengyun receiving station was set up in Mozambique, for example, as part of BRI cooperation with the assistance of the National Satellite Meteorological Center.273
+The Fengyun program also plays a role in China's outreach through its international economic Belt and Road Initiative (BRI) [一带一路].
+Several Fengyun satellites have been repositioned, and receiving stations set up to better provide coverage of areas along the Belt and Road.267 A Fengyun receiving station was set up in Mozambique, for example, as part of BRI cooperation with the assistance of the National Satellite Meteorological Center.268

-Beijing Weather Satellite Ground Station
+Beijing Weather Satellite Ground Station [北京气象卫星地面站]

-Built in 1985, the Beijing Weather Satellite Ground Station, located in Beijing's Haidian District, plays a role in daily operations of nearly 20 domestic and foreign satellites, including from U.S. National Oceanic and Atmospheric Administration (NOAA) and NASA Earth Observing System (EOA) satellites.274275276 In total, the Station receives data from every day.277 As of 2013, the Station had five satellite antennas: two 15-meter and one 13-meter satellite data receipt & launch antennas [卫星数据接收与发射天线], and two 7.3-meter antennas.274
+Built in 1985, the Beijing Weather Satellite Ground Station, located in Beijing's Haidian District, plays a role in daily operations of nearly 20 domestic and foreign satellites, including from U.S. National Oceanic and Atmospheric Administration (NOAA) and NASA Earth Observing System (EOA) satellites.269 As of 2013, the Station had five satellite antennas: two 15-meter and one 13-meter satellite data receipt & launch antennas [卫星 数据接收与发射天线], and two 7.3-meter antennas.270

-Guangzhou Weather Satellite Ground Station
+Guangzhou Weather Satellite Ground Station [广州气象卫星地面站]

-Construction of the Guangzhou Weather Satellite Ground Station began in 1978, and it began operations in 1986.278 It receives data and plays a role in the operations of the Fengyun series of weather satellites.270 It also receives data from U.S. National Oceanic and Atmospheric Administration (NOAA) and NASA Earth Observing System (EOA), as well as Japan's Himawari/GMS satellites.278 Its missions include satellite tracking, orbital testing, measurement & control, and data receipt, processing, storage, and forwarding.
+Construction of the Guangzhou Weather Satellite Ground Station began in 1978, and it began operations in 1986.271 It receives data and plays a role in the operations of the Fengyun series of weather satellites.272 It also receives data from U.S. National Oceanic and Atmospheric Administration (NOAA) and NASA Earth Observing System (EOA), as well as Japan's Himawari/GMS satellites.273 Its missions include satellite tracking, orbital testing, measurement & control, and data receipt, processing, storage, and forwarding.

-The Station is under the dual administration of the National Satellite Meteorological Center and the Guangdong Meteorological Service [广东省气象局].279280 xvi FY-1C was destroyed in China's 2007 anti-satellite test
+The Station is under the dual administration of the National Satellite Meteorological Center and the Guangdong Meteorological Service [广东省气象局].274 xviii A Fengyun-1C was destroyed in China's 2007 anti-satellite test.